Our Story

-Check out our blog: if-you-hear-any-noise-it-aint-the-boys.html
+Check out our blog: www.everettandjones.com/saucy-sisters-blog

 In 1973, Dorothy now a divorced mother raising eight daughters and one son opened her first restaurant in Oakland out of a sense of need.
 With $700 dollars that she had saved, a sign bought by Cora “THE ANGEL,” her best friend, fifty dollars to make a till (also from Cora) and a week’s line of credit from Harry Mock of Fair Deal Market, Dorothy went into the barbeque business heavily dependent upon the Lord.
 An old condemned building on the corner of 92nd Avenue and East 14th Street in Oakland, in much need of repair and next door to the East Bay Dragon’s motorcycle club, was rented and the whole family joined in the repairs.
+The East Bay Dragons were our first customers.

 The Everett’s decided to name the new restaurant Everett and Jones Barbeque, Annie was the only daughter married at the time to James Jones a later partner in the business, continuing a tradition of keeping it all in the family that continues today.
 With little money for advertising, the family depended on word of mouth for customers.
 The family passed out fliers and gave out free samples to local bars and businesses.
 Slowly the business began to grow.
 The long hours and low pay (sometimes no pay) began to pay off.
 In 1974 the family opened their second restaurant at 1955 San Pablo Avenue in Berkeley, California and in 1975; the family opened their third restaurant at 2676 Fruitvale Avenue in Oakland.